open-cloud/open-cloud.github.io.old/1_user.md

 *Deployments* tab in the left-hand navigation bar and click on the desired deployment.
 The available deployment details are as follows:

-* **Sites:** The *Sites* selector is used to specify which sites host nodes as part of the deployment.
-Site adminstrators (see above) are responsible for binding nodes at their site to the deployment.
+* **Images:** The *Images* selector is used to specify which images are supported by the deployment.
+Root adminstrators specify the global set of available images.

 * **Flavors:** The *Flavors* selector is used to specify which flavors are supported by the deployment.
 Root adminstrators specify the global set of available flavors.

-* **Images:** The *Images* selector is used to specify which images are supported by the deployment.
-Root adminstrators specify the global set of available images.

 * **AccessControl:** The *AccessControl* form is used to specify a policy for what users are and are not allowed to access the